The FAB Awards

-Established in 1998, the FAB Awards is an international awards program which focuses on food and beverage brands.
+Established in 1998, the FAB Awards is an international awards program that focuses on food and beverage brands.

-Some of the brands that have won the FAB Award include McDonald's, Coca-Cola, Skittles, James Ready Beer, Heineken and Arla Foods.
+Some of the brands that have won the FAB Award include McDonald's, Coca-Cola, Skittles, James Ready Beer, Heineken, and Arla Foods.

 Agencies that have previously won the FAB plate include BBDO, JWT, Leo Burnett, DDB, McCann Erickson, Razorfish, TBWA, Ogilvy & Mather, Lewis Moberly, Design Bridge, Pearlfisher, Landor, Turner Duckworth and Williams Murray Hamm.

 Awards

 The Hurlingham Club in London has hosted the FAB Awards ceremony for all 21 years of its existence.

-The ceremony, which usually takes place in May, is a formal black tie event that includes dinner and drinks.
-It is attended by nominees, industry personalities, past judges and other select invitees.
+The ceremony, which usually takes place in May, is a formal event that includes dinner and drinks.
+It is attended by nominees, industry personalities, past judges, and other select invitees.

 The ceremony showcases all the nominated work and hands out the awards to the respective winners.
 From 2016 onward all nominees were awarded Silver Awards.

-There are two types of awards to be won on the night:
+There are two types of awards that can be won.